Underwater Films Only!

 • Maximum of two films (total) per filmmaker can be submitted.

 • Films can be submitted in two categories:

 • 10 Minutes Max.
 5 to 10 minutes in length with at least 50% of the footage shot underwater.
+In this category, the films MUST tell a story.
+We strongly encourage submissions with more substance in this category, and these will be judged accordingly.
 Films will only be selected for this category if they are narrated.
-In this category we are looking for films that tell a story – we strongly encourage submissions with more substance in this category, and these will be judged accordingly.
-Please note that only a maximum total of three films in this category (up to 10 minutes) per evening may be selected, and so film makers will stand a much greater chance of being selected if they submit in the 5-minute category.
+Please note that a maximum of three films in this category (up to 10 minutes) per evening may be selected, and so film makers will stand a much greater chance of being selected if they submit in the under 5-minute category.

 • Black Video Lead-In: Record or add a one (1) second black lead-in at the front of your video.

 • You must have the legal right to use all visual footage, images, audio, and music contained in your film.
 You will be required to certify this in your entry email.

 • Judges will not be permitted to submit films for consideration.